isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Obligations of Designated Entities.md

 <li><input type="checkbox" id="accordion2">
 <label for="accordion2">What are the obligations of a designated entity when appointing key personnel?</label><div>

 <p>For specified key personnel roles, designated entities will need to seek approval prior to the appointment of any new personnel to those roles.
-Please refer to&nbsp;<a href="https://www.osir.gov.sg/about-sira/appointment-of-key-personnel/" rel="noopener nofollow" target="_blank">Appointment of Key Personnel in a Designated Entity</a> for a step-by-step process flow. </p>
+Please refer to<a href="https://www.osir.gov.sg/about-sira/appointment-of-key-personnel/" rel="noopener nofollow" target="_blank">Appointment of Key Personnel in a Designated Entity</a> for a step-by-step process flow. </p>

 <p>The Minister may require the removal of an appointed key personnel of a designated entity if this was done without the necessary approval, or if any condition of approval has been breached.
 The Minister can also require the removal of any key personnel if deemed necessary in the interest of national security. </p>